salcedoe/MtMdocs/docs/dataProcessing/tidyData.md

 ![img-name](images/DalleAI-DataWrangler.jpeg){width=300px}

 Data comes in many forms and often these forms are messy.
 Part of data wrangling involves organizing and cleaning up this data in a fashion that makes it easier to analyze.
 Usually, the first step in data analysis is to organize the data in a *tidy* fashion—a concept popularized for the R programming language but applicable to all data analysis.

-You can read more about tidy data [here](https://vita.had.co.nz/papers/tidy-data.pdf)
+:material-web: Read more about [tidy data](https://vita.had.co.nz/papers/tidy-data.pdf){target="_blank"} in the linked PDF.

 ## What is Tidy Data?